 - 1/4 teaspoon salt, to taste

-- additional lemon zest for decoration, if desired
+- additional lemon zest for decoration, if desired3

 - Preheat the oven to 350F.
-Line 12-count muffin tin with paper liners.
+Line 12-count muffin pan with paper liners.
 Set aside.

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium speed in a large bowl until creamed.
+- Make the cupcakes: Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed in a large bowl until creamed.
 About 2-3 minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Add eggs and vanilla.
-Beat on medium speed until everything is combined, about 2 full minutes.
+Beat on medium-high speed until everything is combined, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Set aside.

-- In a medium sized bowl, toss together the flour, baking powder, and salt.
-Slowly add the dry ingredients to the wet ingredients in 3 additions, stirring by hand after each addition.
+- In a medium bowl, toss together the flour, baking powder, and salt.
+Slowly add the dry ingredients to the wet ingredients in 3 additions, beating on low speed after each addition.
 Batter will be thick.
-Add the milk, lemon zest, and lemon juice.
-Mix until just combined.
+Beat in the milk, lemon zest, and lemon juice on low speed until just combined.
 Do not overmix this batter at any point.

-- To make the frosting, beat softened butter on medium speed with an electric or stand mixer.
+- Make the frosting: Beat softened butter on medium speed with an electric or stand mixer.
 Beat for about 3-4 minutes until smooth and creamy.
-Add powdered sugar, cream, vanilla extract, and salt with the mixer running.
+Add confectioners' sugar, cream, vanilla extract, and salt with the mixer running.
 Increase to high speed and beat for 3 minutes.
-Add more powdered sugar if frosting is too thin or more cream if mixture is too thick.
+Add more confectioners' sugar if frosting is too thin or more cream if mixture is too thick.
 Add more salt if frosting is too sweet.
 Frost cooled cupcakes.
 If topping with lemon zest, do so right before serving.
 There may be leftover frosting depending how much you use on each cupcake.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.